 Office of the Secretary

 NOTICE OF PRIVACY PRACTICES AVAILABILITY

 This notice will be prominently posted in the office where registration occurs.
-You will be provided a hard copy, at the time we first deliver services to you.
+If registration occurs electronically, over a Web site you will be provided a digital copy to review, at the time you place an order for your services.
 Thereafter, you may obtain a copy upon request, and the notice will be maintained on the organization’s Web site (if applicable Web site exists) for downloading.

 In the event of a Protected Health Information (PHI) breach you will be notified within 14 days via US Postal Service.